 Thanks for reviewing this paper and providing thoughtful comments, Dr. Adler.
 We also thank the two independent reviewers for their time and insight.
 We will respond to comments in-line using indentation, immediately after the questions/comments/concerns are raised.

-First, let us address your concern that we are not fully utilizing climate distance in our analysis of transplant responses.
 The sites were selected precisely so that they differ consistently in temperature and/or precipitation (Figure 1).
 Transplants, thus, were always moved to a site that was approximately 3C warmer in mean summer temperature and ~800mm/year wetter.
 As such, explicitly addressing climate distance is unlikely to add much to the study.
 Let us know if we are misinterpreting your comment.

-We address Reviewer 2’s comments about climate vs. weather below.
+We address Reviewer 2’s comments about climate means vs. weather below.

 The approach you use to compare spatial vs temporal shifts in CWM traits could also be used to compare shifts in abundances of important taxa.
 Do you have a separate manuscript focused on those species-level results?
 If not, could I talk you into including that as part of this paper?